Kasperskyi/DevOps_online_Lviv_2021Q4/m2/task2.1/readme.md

 ## 2. Results of work with virtulbox

-I set up VirtualBox on my laptop and created vm with installed Ubuntu 2104.
-I reminded posibilities of VirtualBox: cloning vm, creating shapshots and groups, exporting and importing vm.
-More dificult then in VMware Workstation was adding shared folder.
-New experiense for me was working with vm trought command line.
+I set up VirtualBox on my laptop and created vm and installed Ubuntu 2104 on it.
+I recalled posibilities of VirtualBox: cloning vm, creating shapshots and groups, exporting and importing vm.
+Adding shared folder in VirtualBox was more dificult then in VMware Workstation.
+Working with vm trought command line was new experiense for me.

 See the some screenshots attached.